Swarmops/Swarmops/README.md

 Beta-7 features progress
 ------------------------

-Beta-7 will be released on July 5, with string freeze on July 2.
+Beta-7 will be released on October 5, with string freeze on October 2.
 Its tentative focus will be Shapeshift integration and possibly an open API exposure.

 - [ ] Rewrite Bitcoin Cold Storage detection to handle forks, current and future
 - [ ] Add blockchain-upgrade code that properly splits Core, Cash txs, hashes, accounts